 For the longest time, the IoT market lacked such a solution.
 Now that eSIM IoT is here, it brings with it the promise of simplicity, flexibility, and interoperability.
 These qualities lead to easier deployment and, ultimately, reduced costs.

 Despite its numerous advantages, it’s important to approach the eSIM IoT market with caution.
-When evaluating an “out-of-the-box” eSIM IoT solution, you must verify that it doesn’t restrict you with vendor lock-ins.
+When evaluating an “out-of-the-box” eSIM IoT solution, for the sake of your future bottom line, verify that it doesn’t restrict you with vendor lock-in by asking prospective vendors one question: Is the eIM configurable?

 Vendor lock-ins can limit your ability to choose the best connection options for your IoT deployments, potentially compromising the efficiency and cost-effectiveness of your operations.
-To fully benefit from an eSIM IoT solution, it should be business-oriented—offering the freedom to make changes as needed without being constrained by restrictive telecom agreements.
+To fully benefit from an eSIM IoT solution, it should be truly interoperable and business-oriented — offering the freedom to make changes as needed without being constrained by the same telecom agreements in a new eSIM IoT outfit.

 While the entire eSIM IoT ecosystem guidelines are still being built by the GSMA, you can get started today with Onomondo’s range of global IoT SIMs, embedded or SoftSIM.